*Please click the blue sound icon for an auditory version of this blog post.

 Even though it took a little time for veganism to gain a proper definition, it has really taken off over the last few years as “one in eight Britons are now vegetarian or vegan” (The Guardian).
 Almost half of UK vegans made the change to veganism in 2018, so 2018 was a massive year for alterations in consumer preferences.
 A lot of people’s decisions to go vegan was mainly due to ethical reasons and to also follow a healthier lifestyle.

 The rise in Veganism can also be attributed to the availability of social media, streaming platforms such as YouTube and Netflix which allow people to share educational content are a huge influence in people’s lives, especially young people.
 An example of this is a Netflix 90 minute documentary named ‘Cowspiracy: The Sustainability Secret’, explaining how agriculture is the most destructive industry in the world today.
-Programmes such as these have changed the mindset of many people, even though some claim that certain documentaries are exaggerating facts, especially about the level of greenhouses gases which are produced by animal agriculture.
+Programmes such as these have changed the mindset of many people, even though some claim that certain documentaries are exaggerating facts, especially about the level of greenhouse gases which are produced by animal agriculture.

 From looking at Google Trends over the past 5 years, the topic of veganism has steadily increased worldwide.
-There are also an increasing amount of celebrity advocates for veganism, some include Miley Cyrus, Liam Hemsworth, Bryan Adams and Natalie Portman, which fuel the public’s inquisitions about the benefits of being vegan.
+There are also an increasing amount of celebrity advocates for veganism, some include Miley Cyrus, Liam Hemsworth, Bryan Adams and Natalie Portman, who fuel the public’s inquisitions about the benefits of being vegan.

 To date, over 250,000 people from 193 countries have taken the pledge to be vegan for a month and the Veganuary campaign are expecting a further 300,000 people to join by the end of January.
 The 2018 Veganuary grew by 183% compared to the year prior and the campaign has grown from 3,300 people in 2014 to 168,500 in 2018.
 This is also only people who officially signed up to Veganuary, there are also people who don’t sign up so there are many more who take part than shown in the statistics!